bipio-server/bipio/README.md

           "reply_to" : "[%source#reply_to%]",
         }
       },
-     _note : "^^ Transforms aren't mandatory, they're just here for illustration - you really just need the edge" }
+     _note : "^^ Transforms aren't mandatory, but here for illustration - you only need an edge" }
  },
  end_life : {